fpillet/NetworkingWorkshopSwiftNIO/ChatClient.md

 For this project you'll work in the `iOS` directory.
 If you're stuck or want to check out a hint, the completed project is in the `iOS-Complete` folder.

+## You need a running server

+Open `Server-Completed`, then from the terminal do a `swift package update` and `swift package generate-xcodeproj`.

+Open the generated project and run it.
+You should have a server ready to accept connections.

 ## Introduction: the simplicity and versatility of Network.framework

 Let's discuss Network.framework!
 It' sa powerful networking API which provides a small but powerful API surface.